 Looking to Christ’s Work

-We did not obey the law, and in fact we stand condemned by it.
+We did not obey the law, and in fact, we stand condemned by it.
 Yet, Jesus kept the law.
 He obeyed it perfectly before he gave himself on the cross as a sacrifice for his people.
 Because of his life and death, righteousness is available to men and women apart from our efforts at law-keeping.
-Through faith alone in Christ, the sinner is made right with God and thoroughly cleansed from all of his sin.
+Through faith alone in Christ, the sinner is made right with God and thoroughly cleansed from all of his sins.